greekgodmarz/Testing/QUICKSTART.md

 - you're merging everything from the main branch into the new devel branch
 - you're pushing it back to Github.
 The last command will tell you that it doesn't know yet to what origin and suggest a slightly different push command.
 Execute this one then instead.

+Now you have a devel branch that your can work with.
+Even if it would break it would leave your work in main untouched.
+You also can restore broken work on the devel branch with the content from the main branch.
+This works generally and may also be useful for other types of work, as artwork for instance.